HofstraDoboli/ROBOTS_CSC15_F22/Lab1.md

 14. Make the robot move in a square.
 Change the code by adding a for loop that repeats 4 times.
 Inside the loop the robot should do 2 moves: move forward followed by a turn approx .90 degrees.
 Test the program.
 15. Change the turn right with a turn left.
 Test the program on the robot.
 16. Make the robot move in a circle first clockwise and then counter-clockwise.
 Call the function `setMotor(left, right)` to move the robot in a circle.
 Change the values of left and right to adjust the radius of the circle.
+17. In the file `WhatYourGroupDid.txt` write what experiments you did with the robot and what did you observe.